 Justice Alito: Bzzzzz!

 Officer Dangle: With all due respect, Officer Krupke’s analysis fails to take into account the evolving consensus of emanations and penumbras.

 Officer Williams: If the cop would of just brought the dog over when he stopped the car, the Court wouldn’t of had to write all that megillah.

 Justice Alito: Bzzzzz!
 Bzzzzz!

 Officer Dangle: Who needs a dog when we can do the sniffing ourselves?
-Just the other day I stopped a car and detected an overwhelming odor of marijuana emanating from underneath the vehicle.
+Just the other day I stopped a car and detected the odor of marijuana emanating from the closed trunk.
 Gave me reasonable suspicion to tear the whole car apart.

 Instructor: Did you find any pot?

 Officer Dangle: No, but I did find an outdated credit card.

 Officer Carstairs: (Swatting) Dammit, I don’t care who you are, you’re driving me nuts!
 Justice Alito falls off the wall.